alexliesenfeld/querydsl-jpa-postgres-json/README.md

-# Querydsl JPA extension for PostgreSQL JSON types
+# querydsl-jpa-postgres-json
-This repository is an extension of https://github.com/wenerme/postjava.
+This repository contains a Querydsl extension for working with JSON types when using JPA, Hibernate and PostgreSQL.
+This repository is based on https://github.com/wenerme/postjava but extends it to support more data types and PostgreSQL functions.

 Java work with PostgreSQL